 Check out our other insights articles for more more in depth advice on:

 The tender process itself is never easy.
+There are a number of important steps to go through, and the timeline can be long.
 You also don’t get paid for the quote and tendering process, but that’s okay, it can be well worth it in the end.

 The process for head contractors and subcontractors is basically the same, it’s just between different parties.

-We’ll break down the specifics you need to know as a subbie.
+Within those periods, we’ll break down the timeline specifics you need to know as a subbie.

 Step 1 – Head contractors are invited to tender

-The very first stage of the tendering process involved an invitation to tender, usually between the client and the head contractor.
+The very first step of the tendering process involves an invitation to tender, usually between the client and the head contractor.
 They will get all the documentation that outlines what they need to respond to.